Chinese Deepfake App Zao Allows People To Face-Swap With Famous Actors In Seconds

 The privacy policy is the most concerning part of Zao, which has led users to bombard the app with negative reviews.
 In one clause, it says that the developer receives a “free, irrevocable, permanent, transferable, and relicense-able” license to all content generated with the app, which suggests that any and all facial data is signed over to them.

-In response to the criticism, developer Changsha Shenduronghe Network Technology — a subsidiary of Momo, a Chinese company that also owns a dating and live-streaming service — released a statement saying that it won’t use user photos or videos for anything than improving the app and has updated the privacy policy to reflect this.
-The policy also now pledges that all user data will be deleted from their servers once they delete the app.
+In response to the criticism, developer Changsha Shenduronghe Network Technology — a subsidiary of Momo, a Chinese company that also owns a dating and live-streaming service — released a statement saying that it won’t use user photos or videos for anything other than improving the app.
+It has also updated the privacy policy to reflect this.
+The policy now pledges that all user data will be deleted from their servers once they delete the app.

 “We understand the concerns about privacy,” reads a statement released by Zao’s developer, per The Guardian.
 “We’ve received the feedback, and will fix the issues that we didn’t take into consideration, which will take some time.”